otaviojava/jcassandra-book/manuscript/04-cql.md

 ### Primary key

-Within the column family, the primary key is the single field and all column families **must** define it.
-It is using this field that the data will be queried, so there is an initial concern with it.
-The primary key can consist of more than one field, however, it will have a different concept than the relational database.
+Within the column family, the primary key (*primary key*) is the single field and all column families **must** define it.
+It is from this field that the data will be recovered, so there is an initial concern with it.
+The primary key can consist of more than one field, however, it will have a different concept than the relational bank.
 It will be divided into two parts:

 * The **partition key**: it is the first part of the primary key that is responsible for the distribution of data through the nodes.